callixte-girard/YoutubeChannelLeecher/README.md

 # PROGRESS
 ### To-do
-- mysterious errors : maybe it's because of video title containing forbidden characters : `|` or `#` or `/` etc
-- create children from template in collection's rows
+- force English/French with Selenium for channels spoken in English/French (follow language indicated in Notion, if blank, use French as default.)
 - download videos directly in a folder named like user/channel name
-- detect video length from all videos section —> possibility to ignore videos above a certain length
-- force English with Selenium but only for channels spoken in English
+- maintain binding between OneDrive files and Notion entries by inspecting each video each time and validating or reporting (+downloading) present or missing ones each time program is launched.
 - prevent video loading from stalling when window is not visible/active with Chrome.
 - auto-detect which part of the raw title contains video number, if any

 ### Done
+- handle the case when video has NO DESCRIPTION at all
+- detect video length —> possibility to ignore videos above a certain length
 - remove attribute `is_channel` in Channel objects —> if channel url starts with 'UC', it needs `/channel/` prefix.
 Else : `/user/`
 - scrape and insert video duration properly (but Notion refuses dates alone)
 - manage direct videos : 'Diffusé en direct le 30 nov.
 2017'